-An Aberdeen councillor who made her council colleague “feel like an outsider” breached the code of conduct, it has been ruled.
+An Aberdeen councillor who made her council colleague “feel like an outsider” breached the code of conduct, a watchdog has said.

 Kairin van Sweeden referred to Councillor Deena Tissera as a “new Scot” during a scathing dismissal during an Aberdeen City Council meeting in October last year.